Meteor-Community-Packages/meteor-scss/README.md

 LibSass vs Ruby Sass
 --------------------
-Please not this project uses LibSass.
+Please note that this project uses LibSass.
 As such some features are not implemented compared to the Ruby version/implementation.
 Things are improving, so please be patient.
 Before you ask, I have no intention of making a version of this package that links to the Ruby version instead.

 Heroku